Gaurav-1/Java/README.md

 9. WAP to handle the user defined Exception.----------(uploaded---UserExec.java)

-10. WAP to create threads using thread class and demonstrate using their priority.
+10. WAP to create threads using thread class and demonstrate using their priority.----------(uploaded---ThreadTry.java)

 11. WAP to read the contents of a file using Character Stream.